narramadan/springboot-whoami/README.md

 ```

 **Creating Swarm Cluster**
-SSH to machine which should run as Manager node and run the below command ``` ifconfig ``` to get the IP Address of the machine.
+Identify the IP address of the instance which should run as Manager node. use command ``` ifconfig ``` to get the IP Address of the instance.

-Run the below command to create a new swarm:
+Run the below command to initialize swarm cluster:
 ```
 $ docker swarm init --advertise-addr <MANAGER-IP>
 ```

-This would return swarm join command which should be executed on the worker node machines
+This would return swarm join command which should be executed on the 2 worker node machines
 ```
 $ docker swarm join --token SWMTKN-1-0ayszwbf4fthuztfs127i9s5suc4lmkzjrz0p7vfrn5qgrzj66-bth68isnr9olw88orzpy611pj 172.31.0.30:2377
 ```

-Running ```docker node ls``` will list down all the nodes and one being marked as 'Leader ' under Manager Status.
+Running ```docker node ls``` will list down all the nodes and of the 3 nodes one will be marked as 'Leader ' under Manager Status.

 **Deploying WhoAmI service to Swarm**

-Run the below command on the Manager node to deploy 3 whoamI image to the swarm.
+Run the below command on the Manager node to deploy 3 whoamI image in the swarm.
 Manager node will distribute them evenly to all the three nodes
 ```
 $ docker service create --replicas 3 --name whoami --publish 8080:8080 narramadan/springboot-whoami
 ```

 Run ``` docker service ls``` to see the list of running services
 ```
 ID                  NAME                MODE                REPLICAS            IMAGE                                 PORTS